GravitoLtd/gravitoltd.github.io/docs/Gravito_TCF_2.2_CMP/advanced/googleconsentmode.md

 1.  **Core Configuration Tabs:**
     - Define consentable items, for your TCF CMP like purposes,special purposes , vendors, special features etc.
     - Enable Google Consent Mode (GCM) by checking the 'useGCM' checkbox.
-    - This will open Additional section which you can use to map google specified consents to IAB purposes.
-    - For each google consent select purposes from the dropdown list to which you want to map that specific consents.
-    - Also make sure that you have configured "googleTCFId" field correctly.

 ![](../img/gcmsettings.png)